Battle System of Looney Tunes: World of Mayhem

 The strongest team (the one with the higher power score) will make the first attack.
 You can choose which target to attack, just click on it.
 The only exception to this is that when a tank from the enemy team uses “taunt” ability.
 When a toon turns on the “Taunt” ability, the opposite side can only attack him until he dies.

-This is actually a very interesting feature, because in similar games, the player is the only side who can use the taunt ability.
-However, in Looney Tunes, enemies can use this ability too and force you to attack on a specific target (tank) until he dies.
+This is actually a very interesting feature because, in similar games, the player is the only side who can use the taunt ability.
+However, in Looney Tunes, enemies can use this ability too and force you to attack a specific target (tank) until he dies.
 Therefore, you need to develop dynamic battle strategies.
 For example, under normal circumstances, we would recommend that you focus on the healer first.
 However, in this system, you need to focus primarily on the tank and eliminate him as soon as possible.
 Otherwise, it can block all your attacks and make the battle more difficult.
 We’ll give you more information about the tank-healer-damage dealer formation in our Best Toons guide.

 There are two important things to consider during the battle.
 The first is your skills in the lower right corner of the screen.
 We can divide them into two categories: normal and special.
 Normal attacks can be used on every turn but they do little damage.
 Special attacks do more damage, but they have cooldown times.
-After using a special attack, you can see how many turns you need to wait to be able to use again on its icon.
+After using a special attack, you can see how many turns you need to wait to be able to use it again on its icon.
 For example, in the following screenshot, we need to wait for 3 turns.

 Because even the simplest battles take at least 10 turns, you can use your special skills at the start of a battle.
 So you don’t need to use them as a finisher, use them as soon as they become active.
 You can upgrade the damage caused by each skill from the tune-up window.
 As your toons level up, the number of skills you can use will increase and you will even get passive abilities.